biosustain/THG/README.md

 ## Model Overview

+One of the most recent reconstruction of human metabolism (Human1)&ast; was used as reference model to apply our protocol and generate THG.

 | Model | Source | Reactions | Metabolites | Genes | GPRs | Compartments |
 | ------------- | ------------- | ------------- |------------- | ------------- |------------- | ------------- |